 - Shiretoko National Park for Hokkaido nature at its best

-- Drift ice excursions in the winter
+- Drift ice cruises in the winter

 - Delicious fresh seafood straight from the ocean